-In the typical application an input capacitor, C_I , is required to allow the amplifier to bias the input signal to the proper dc level for optimum operation.
-In this case, C_I and the input impedance of the amplifier, Z_I , form a high-pass filter with the corner frequency determined in Equation 5.
+In the typical application an input capacitor, C_i , is required to allow the amplifier to bias the input signal to the proper dc level for optimum operation.
+In this case, C_i and the input impedance of the amplifier, Z_i , form a high-pass filter with the corner frequency determined in equation 5.

-The value of C_I is important, as it directly affects the bass (low frequency) performance of the circuit.
-Consider the example where Z_I is 20 k Ω and the specification calls for a flat bass response down to 80 Hz.
-Equation 5 is reconfigured as Equation 6.
+The value of C_i is important as it directly affects the bass (low frequency) performance of the circuit.
+Consider the example where Z_l is 20 k Ω and the specification calls for a flat bass response down to 80 Hz.
+Equation 5 is reconfigured as equation 6.

-$$C{I} = \frac{1}{2\pi Z{I} f{C}}$$ (6)
+$$C{i} = \frac{1}{2\pi Z{i} f{c}}$$ (6)

-In this example, C_I is 0.1 μ F, so one would likely choose a value in the range of 0.1 μ F to 1 μ F. If the gain is known and is constant, use Z_I from Table 1 to calculate C_I .
-A further consideration for this capacitor is the leakage path from the input source through the input network (C_I) and the feedback network to the load.
+In this example, C_i is 0.1 μ F so one would likely choose a value in the range of 0.1 μ F to 1 μ F. If the gain is known and will be constant, use Z_I from Table 1 to calculate C_i .
+A further consideration for this capacitor is the leakage path from the input source through the input network (C_i) and the feedback network to the load.
 This leakage current creates a dc offset voltage at the input to the amplifier that reduces useful headroom, especially in high gain applications.
 For this reason a low-leakage tantalum or ceramic capacitor is the best choice.
 When polarized capacitors are used, the positive side of the capacitor should face the amplifier input in most applications as the dc level there is held at $V{DD}/2$, which is likely higher than the source dc level.
 Note that it is important to confirm the capacitor polarity in the application.

-C_1 should be 10 times smaller than the bypass capacitor to reduce clicking and popping noise from power on/off and entering and leaving shutdown.
-After sizing CI for a given cutoff frequency, size the bypass capacitor up to 10 times that of the input capacitor.
+C_i must be 10 times smaller than the bypass capacitor to reduce clicking and popping noise from power on/off and entering and leaving shutdown.
+After sizing C_i for a given cut-off frequency, size the bypass capacitor to 10 times that of the input capacitor.

-$$C{I} \leq C{BYP} / 10$$
+$$C_i \le C{BYP} / 10 \tag{7}$$